 Major industries at the time included dairying, potatoes, vegies plus flour and timber milling.
 Burrawang also had a newspaper; the Burrawang Herald and the hall boasted an active social calendar including an annual ball.

-Burrawang remained the major development in the Yarrawa Brush for some years but Robertson took over sometime in the late 1880s with the advent of a more direct road to Moss Vale the neighboring development of Robertson started to overtake as the key settlement in the region.
+Burrawang remained the major development in the Yarrawa Brush for some years but Robertson took over sometime in the late 1880s with the advent of a more direct road to Moss Vale the neighbouring development of Robertson started to overtake as the key settlement in the region.
 Once Macquarie Pass was opened in 1898, Burrawang became somewhat isolated.